justkd/Text-Adventure-Scenario-Builder/README.md

 ---

-## Known Issues
+## Current Known Issues

 sep-15-2020
-- Diagram.tsx - import statement in useEffect isn't loading the js file - breaks the app, need a new solution ASAP
+- Diagram.tsx - there seems to be a case where the `import` statement in `useEffect` isn't always being called.
+Keep an eye on this if the graph doesn't properly load when the app is launched.

 ---